Qiick/WebServerTemplates/docs/index.md

 Here you can find all sorts of templates for Nginx, Caddy, Apache and in the furture more.

 [Show all categories](category.md){ .md-button .md-button--primary }

+!!! tip ""

+    In the furture there will be more.